YoungMahesh/obisidian/ethernet.md

 #networking

+### for jio airfiber
+- arrange wires in T568B standard while connecting connector to ethernet cable

 ### Ethernet cable connector - RJ45

 Most common household Ethernet cables—such as Cat5, Cat5e, Cat6, and Cat6a—do use RJ45 connectors.